-Onions are more sensorial to insects, weeds, and diseases than other vegetable crops.
-Every one generally expects a disease-and insect-free crop.
+Onions are more sensitive to insects, weeds, and diseases than other vegetable crops.
+Everyone generally expects a disease-and insect-free crop.

 To overcome the excessive damage, scatter-plant onions throughout the field.
 It will discourage the adult flies from setting their eggs at the plants’ roots if you put a thin layer of sand around onion bulbs.